Nitrox: Cylinder markings to identify contents

 Any diving cylinder containing a blend of gasses other than standard air is required by most diver training organizations, and some national governments, to be clearly marked to indicate the current gas mixture.
 In practice it is common to use a printed adhesive label to indicate the type of gas (in this case nitrox), and to add a temporary label to specify the analysis of the current mix.

-Training standards for nitrox certification suggest the composition must be verified by the diver by using an oxygen analyzer before use.

 Regional standards and conventions

 European Union

 Within the EU, valves with M26x2 outlet thread are recommended for cylinders with increased oxygen content.
 Regulators for use with these cylinders require compatible connectors, and are not directly connectable with cylinders for compressed air.

 Germany

-A German standard specifies that any mixture with an oxygen content greater than atmospheric air must be treated as pure oxygen.
 A nitrox cylinder is specially cleaned and identified.
-The cylinder colour is overall white with the letter N on opposite sides of the cylinder.
+According to EN 144-3 the cylinder colour is overall white with the letter N on opposite sides of the cylinder.
 The fraction of oxygen in the bottle is checked after filling and marked on the cylinder.